 In contrast, the method, offered by our critique, asks no one to believe that he subscribes to mistaken beliefs.

 Without undue optimism it expects people of even moderate intelligence to be able to discover for themselves at least one mistaken belief.
-Again, the proposed method does not offer anyone a putative list of his mistaken beliefs; it does not even offer a list of alternative lists, as the clothing industry offers a range of ready-made suits of different sizes.
+Again, the proposed method does not offer anyone a putative list of his mistaken beliefs; it does not even offer a range of ready-made suits of different sizes; and it does not do so because it is a nethod and because the business of a method ologist is to devise general procedures that can be adapted to every particular case.

+a list of alternative lists, as the clothing industry offers a range of ready-made suits of different sizes.
 Rather it aims at the perfect fit, and so it is content to point out the far-reaching significance of the discovery of even one mistaken belief.
-For that discovery enables one to set in reverse the same spontaneous and dumulative process that gave rise to one's mistaken beliefs.
-So one secures at a stroke the procedure that is both economical and efficacious: it is economical, for it westes no time examining beliefs that are true; and it is efficacious, for it begins from the conviction that one has made one bad mistake, and it proceeds along the structural lines of one's own mentality and through the spontaneous and cumulative operations of the mind that alone can deal successfully with concrete issues.
+For that discovery enables one to set in reverse the same spontaneous and cumulative process that gave rise to one's mistaken beliefs.
+So one secures at a stroke the procedure that is both economical and efficacious: it is economical, for it wastes no time examining beliefs that are true; and it is efficacious, for it begins from the conviction that one has made one bad mistake, and it proceeds along the structural lines of one's own mentality and through the spontaneous and cumulative operations of the mind that alone can deal successfully with concrete issues.